nils-eilers/NODISKEMU/README.md

 result in an error message.

 D has three subcommands: DI (Info), DR (Read) and DW (Write).
-Each of those commands requires a buffer to be opened (similiar to U1/U2), but due to the larger sector size of the storage devices used by NODISKEMU it needs to be a large buffer of size 2 (512 bytes) or larger.
-The exception is the DI command with page set to 0, its result will always fir into a standard 256 byte buffer.
+Each of those commands requires a buffer to be opened (similar to U1/U2), but due to the larger sector size of the storage devices used by NODISKEMU it needs to be a large buffer of size 2 (512 bytes) or larger.
+The exception is the DI command with page set to 0, its result will always fit into a standard 256 byte buffer.
 If you try to use one of the commands with a buffer that is too small a new error message is returned, "78,BUFFER TOO SMALL,00,00".